dioubernardo/rwisp/README.md

-# Implementation in R of the WISP multicriteria sorting method
+# Implementation in R of the WISP Multiple Criteria Sorting Method

 This project consists of the implementation of the method in R, its tests, the CRAN package and a web application written in R Shiny.